Breathing Techniques for Anxiety

 Your Next Steps to Calmness and Control

 These three breathing techniques for anxiety will help you find more of a sense of calm.
-It’s good to practise them.
 They are things that you can do, without having to rely on anyone else, so that you feel more in charge of yourself and your inner world.

 To recap.
 Take a few minutes twice a day to do the deep diaphragmatic breathing.
 Practice the mindful box breathing regularly at first and then bring it out as a useful tool whenever you feel you need to.
 For the guided imagery meditation, you’ll need some quiet time, but do that regularly too to feel the most benefit.